Shopify/maintenance_tasks/README.md

 ```

 The files uploaded to your Active Storage service provider will be renamed first
-to include a timestamp (ISO8601 without dashes or colons) and the Task name
+to include an ISO8601 timestamp and the Task name in snake case format.
-(with colons changed into dashes).

 ### Processing Batch Collections